sezero/quakespasm/README.txt

      ./quakespasm" , where DRIVER may be alsa, dsp, pulse, esd ... o  Shift+Escape draws the Console.

-  o  From the console, use UP to browse the command line history, and
+  o  From the console, use UP to browse the command line history and
      TAB to autocomplete command and map names.

   o  There is currently no CD Music volume support. cd_sdl.c needs